 A field converter can alter a field’s database schema and convert the related data to a new format.
 For example in Django it is not possible to alter a ManyToManyField to a CharField or to convert from and to a ManyToManyField.
 The alter_field function of the schema editor would not work in this case.
 If you want to convert it you have to create a new column and remove the old one instead of altering.
 This is something that you do with a field converter.

-When the field type changes or the field’s property changes Baserow is going to check if there is an applicable converter.
-It does so by looping over the registered field is_applicable method which determines based on the
+When the field type changes or a field’s property changes Baserow will check if there is an applicable converter.
+It does so by looping over the registered field converters, is_applicable method which determines based on the